 Other violations may occur when you are not compensated for all time worked, or where you are required to work through lunches/breaks leading to potential minimum wage or overtime violations.

-For more information, or if you have any questions concerning the FLSA or believe you are not receiving all of the compensation you are entitled to, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information, or if you have any questions concerning the FLSA or believe you are not receiving all of the compensation you are entitled to, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.